mrmacright/Metal-HUD-Mobile-Config/README.md

 - For errors see # TROUBLESHOOTING
 - Once device is paired successfully you can do all this wirelessly!

-7. Click your device in the list and it will automatically fill in "Device Identifier"
+7. Click a device in the list to automatically fill in the “Device Identifier.”

 8. Open the game you want the HUD enabled for before pressing "Show Running Apps".